 UK Travel Statistics—London 2021/2022

-Despite the easing of many restrictions, tourist numbers in 2021 and 2022 have not yet returned to pre-pandemic levels.
-London’s Mayor, Sadiq Khan, predicts that this recovery may not occur until 2025.
+Despite easing many restrictions, tourist numbers in 2021 and 2022 have not yet returned to pre-pandemic levels.
+London’s Mayor, Sadiq Khan, predicts this recovery may not occur until 2025.
 However, there is a silver lining!
 You can explore the most popular attractions and plan a one or two-week UK itinerary without getting stuck with crowds.

 Before the global health crisis, a report by City Attractions Monitor revealed that popular city attractions were thriving, attracting over 7 million visitors.
 However, this number hasn’t bounced back post-pandemic.
 In 2020 and 2021, visitor counts remained well below this benchmark, at only 1.56 million and 1.54 million, respectively.
 This decline can be attributed to the closure of many London attractions during the crisis, such as the Bank of England Museum and the City of London Police Museum.